Good News for the Poor: An Interview with Mez McConnell

 The American church could stand to learn from the renewed vision here to hold less tightly to our denominational tags in an effort for concerted gospel unity and partnership.

 Mez McConnell is senior pastor of Niddrie Community Church in Edinburgh, Scotland.
 He is founder of 20Schemes, a ministry that seeks to plant churches among some of Scotland’s poorest communities (called “housing schemes”).
 He has been involved in pastoral ministry, both in church planting and church revitalization, since 1999, and he has worked and ministered in the inner city throughout England, Scotland, and Brazil.
 He is author of Preparing for Baptism: A Personal Diary and Is There Anybody Out There?
 He is on Twitter @mez1972.
-You can find out more about 20Schemes by visiting 20Schemes.com or by following @20schemes on Twitter.
+You can find out more about 20Schemes by following @20schemes on Twitter.

 © Tabletalk magazine